 As mentioned, autoclaves require regular maintenance for safety, proper functionality and minimal negative impact on your organization’s operation.
 However, if there is an issue with your autoclave’s operation, you should also ensure you have a reliable and quality technical support available.
 Most come with a one-year warranty, though you should check your manufacturer’s paperwork to check these terms.
 Purchasing from a large distributor could leave you on a waiting list and could also mean you have to deal with expensive technicians, though certain manufacturers do provide quality technical support that could also be free of charge.

-Autoclaves also require regular maintenance and part replacement in order to continue functioning properly and to extend the life of your autoclave.
-One major aspect that should be considered when purchasing autoclaves is the chamber lid gasket, which differ in quality, longevity (frequency of changing) and price.
+Autoclaves also require regular maintenance and part replacement to continue functioning properly and to extend the life of your autoclave.
+One major aspect that should be considered when purchasing autoclaves is the chamber lid gasket, which differs in quality, longevity (frequency of changing) and price.
 Because of the intense heat and pressure that gaskets are subjected to, the gasket’s design and material quality is directly correlated with the frequency of which it must be changed.
 Consequently, gaskets that require more frequent changes will add to the maintenance costs of your autoclave- some autoclaves require monthly gasket changes, which can hundreds per change require several thousand dollars in a matter of years.

 Poor quality gaskets can cost your organization thousands of dollars in a matter of years, however, TOMY SX-Series autoclaves come with thick and sturdy, high-quality gaskets that require changing only once every 3 years, depending on frequency of use.
 One would agree that an autoclave that does not require frequent part changes that are costly to maintain are best.
 Because the TOMY SX-Series gasket requires significantly less changing and much lower costs than those of competitors, this factor alone takes thousands of dollars off autoclaving costs and should be considered when making a purchase decision.

-The ability to easily clean your autoclave should be seriously considered, as a major source of damage to autoclaves, especially autoclave heaters, is dirty water that sits in the autoclave chamber.
+The ability to easily clean your autoclave should be seriously considered, as a major source of damage to autoclaves, especially autoclave heaters, which is dirty water that sits in the autoclave chamber.
 At high temperature and pressure, impurities that get into the water from autoclave media can stick and burn to the autoclave heater, preventing the heater from transferring heat and permanently damaging it, potentially rendering your autoclave obsolete.
 For TOMY SX-Series autoclaves, water in the autoclave chamber can be drained by removing the white plug and opening the drainage valve (green handle) under the machine and draining this into a container for disposal.
-For biohazardous material and water disposal, especially for BSL (Bio Safety LeveL) 2 and above laboratories, please contact the Center for Disease Control or the relevant national authority for disposal instructions.
+For biohazardous material and water disposal, especially for BSL (Bio Safety Level) 2 and above laboratories, please contact the Center for Disease Control or the relevant national authority for disposal instructions.

 Finally, it is important to choose a reputable company for recognized quality and craftsmanship products.
 TOMY still has its manufacturing operations in Japan and its products are known to provide quality and long-lasting reliability.
 TOMY also offers worldwide technical support and parts through distributorships, which means this is a wise decision to purchase through them to ensure your peace of mind.
 Always check your service agreement and ensure that your autoclave meets the specific industrial standards (such as ISO standards) and guidelines for your organization’s in-house standards.